emmanuel/clockwork_mango/README.txt

   end

 The block argument is optional.
-If omitted, the block will be instance_eval'd in the context of the Predicate builder (Clockwork::Dsl).
+If omitted, the block will be instance_eval'd in the context of the Predicate builder (ClockworkMango::Dsl).
 The above could be:

   not_work  = Clockwork do
     wday(0) | wday(6) | (wday(1..5) - hour(9..17))
   end

-Named shortcuts for weekdays and months are provided (currently only singular forms, but plurals are coming soon).
+Named shortcuts for weekdays and months are provided (singular or plural).

   mon_wed_fri = Clockwork { |c| c.mondays | c.wednesdays | c.fridays }
   christmas   = Clockwork { |c| c.december & c.mday(25) }